Hi everyone

 In a rich, distinctive world that mixes magic with technology, who could stand against mages that control gunpowder and bullets?"

-Promise of Blood is not a little book (it's not really big either) but it read like one.
-I was never bored, constantly on the edge of my seat, constantly wanting more, there are no infodumps but you do learn enough about the world, the magicsystems and the characters.
+Promise of Blood reads like a lightning-fast adventure.
+I was never bored, constantly on the edge of my seat and always wanting more.
+There are no infodumps, but you still learn plenty about the world, the magic systems, and the characters in a way that feels natural and immersive.

 I loved every moment.
-It's great to get to know the old characters anew (because I read the second series first I mean).
-We learn about more about Ka-Poel, we see through Tamas' eyes and we get to know him better.
-Honestly, I enjoyed every character and every storyarc.
-There weren't too many so you can easily keep them all separatly and because we have multiple POV's you care about them all.
+It was so fun to get to know the characters anew, especially since I’d already met some of them in the Gods of Blood and Powder series.
+We learn more about Ka-Poel, see the world through Tamas’ eyes, and get to know him better.
+Honestly, I enjoyed every character and every story arc.
+There aren’t too many POVs, so it’s easy to keep track of everyone, and because each perspective is so well-developed, you care about them all.

 Happy reading!